 A child’s disrespectful behavior can be a parent’s greatest “button-pusher.”
 A dad recently shared his frustration about his 14-year-old daughter’s disrespect: “I told her she couldn’t go to a party until her room was picked up – it’s an absolute mess – and she just exploded.
 She yelled, told me she hated me and slammed her door.
 I was so angry and shocked; I told her she was never going to another party until she turned eighteen!”
 This dad isn’t alone.
 Ask any parent and they’re likely to have at least a few instances in which their child was disrespectful, rude or inconsiderate – even outright defiant.
-Sometimes disrespect comes along with adolescence; other times a child may show disrespectful behavior from an early age.
-Either way, it’s a behavior that can push any parent’s emotional buttons!
+Sometimes disrespect comes along with adolescence; other times disrespectful children begin to show this behavior from an early age.
+Either way, disrespectful behavior can push any parent’s emotional buttons!

 “As hard as it is, remember: your child’s behavior is a reflection of him – not you.”